sohaibzafar701/sohaibzafar701/README.md

 - 🚀 I’m currently working on Web Development.

-- 🌱 I’m learning all about Tailwind CSS.
+- 🌱 I’m learning all about MERN.

 - 👯 I’m looking to collaborate on any web dev related projects